 John is the CEO.
 He has a PhD in molecular biology from Princeton University and did his Postdoc at Harvard University and previously helped discover two drugs that are being tested in the clinic.
-Prior to joining Fountain, he did investment banking and venture capital.
-His multidisciplinary background with both biology and finance plays a key role as the CEO of Fountain.
+Prior to joining Fountain Therapeutics, he did investment banking and venture capital.
+His multidisciplinary background with both biology and finance plays a key role as the CEO of Fountain Therapeutics.

-Joe, one of the cofounders, is also Fountain's director of biology.
+Joe, one of the cofounders, is also Fountain Therapeutics' director of biology.
 He left his tenure track faculty position at University of Southern California to join the team.
 Joe has his PhD from Johns Hopkins and did a postdoc at Harvard and Stanford.

 Ryan and Fernando are computational biologists.
 Fernando studied at physics at Princeton and Stanford, and recieved his biology PhD from University of California, San Diego.
 Ryan is finishing his PhD in information theory at UC Berkeley and previously was at the University of Chicago studying physics.

-Jessica and Lincoln are cell biologists at Fountain.
+Jessica and Lincoln are cell biologists at Fountain Therapeutics.
 Jessica studied at California Polytechnic State University and Stanford University with founder Tom Rando.
 Lincoln is from the University of Newcastle in Australia, and then did PhD in the Merck Research Lab.

 Company Culture - Curiosity & Creativity